 Presentation of the product and the buyer persona

-When all the groups were done with their personas (and they had a lot of fun doing them), all workshop attendees gathered in front of the biggest display and presented their results.
+When all groups were done with their personas (and they had a lot of fun doing them), all workshop attendees gathered in front of the biggest display and presented their results.

-It was very interesting to see all the creative ideas and products the people came up with during the workshop.
+It was very interesting to see all the creative ideas and products the groups came up with during the workshop.
 The workshop ended after the presentations with some time for networking and enjoying the BBQ.